The Cheeky Monkey Media Blog

 Two Ways to Boost Website Traffic

 You built a stellar website for your business.
 It explains your products and services with clear copy and professional photos.
-You list store hours and location.
+You list store hours and locations.
 The testimonials page is filled with positive reviews from satisfied customers.
 Your staff page is engaging.

 That all sounds good, but it doesn’t mean customers will find it.